docgeni/docgeni/README.md

 # Docgeni (WIP)

-a documentation site generator for markdown docs, Angular components.
+A modern and simply documentation generator for markdown docs and Angular components lib

 ## Installation